hu-macsy/simexpal/docs/command_line_reference.rst

 Responsible to check, execute and remove experiments.
 The experiments command accepts the following actions flags:

-:info    Displays all related instances, instance sets, variant axes and variants
+:info:   Displays all related instances, instance sets, variant axes and variants
          of experiments on the command-line.

-:list    Lists all the experiments.
+:list:   Lists all the experiments.
 Executed experiments are shown in green,
          failed ones are shown in red, running ones in yellow, and the non executed ones in the default command-line color.
 With the argument ``--detailed`` it will show every single run.
 With ``--compact`` all runs with the same experiment will be grouped together.
 The ``--full`` option forces simexpal to display the full experiment name.

-:launch  Launches all the non executed experiments.
+:launch: Launches all the non executed experiments.

-:print   Displays all experimental output, including error outputs, on the command-line.
+:print:  Displays all experimental output, including error outputs, on the command-line.

-:purge   Deletes the experimental data.
+:purge:  Deletes the experimental data.
 To confirm this action it needs the ``-f`` argument.

-:kill    Terminates jobs submitted to or started by Slurm.
+:kill:   Terminates jobs submitted to or started by Slurm.
 To confirm this
          action it needs the ``-f`` argument.

 All the above actions can be applied to a subset of experiments according to a `selection option`,